guidocella/mpv-lrc/README.md

 ## Overlay

-If mpv supports background transparency on your platform, you can display lyrics in a transparent overlay with `--background-color=0/0 --ontop --input-cursor-passthrough`.
+If mpv supports background transparency on your platform, you can display lyrics in a transparent overlay with `--background=none --background-color=0/0 --ontop --input-cursor-passthrough`.

 ## Synchronizing lyrics